wpengine/phpcompat/readme.md

     You can use the filter `wpephpcompat_scan_timeout` to customize the scan timeout.
 See [this](https://gist.github.com/octalmage/07f26e0d1f25cea9a8ca92ebc67a3a14) for an example.

     Setting the timeout to 0 disables the cron/timeout.

+6. The scan is stuck, what can I do?

+    The PHP Compatibility Checker relies on WP-Cron to process plugins/themes in batches, this is necessary to avoid server timeouts.
+The scan will get stuck if your site's WP-Cron isn't functioning.
+You can look into this using [WP Crontrol](https://wordpress.org/plugins/wp-crontrol/).
+The cron is called `wpephpcompat_start_test_cron`.

+    You can also use the [WP-CLI command](https://wordpress.org/plugins/php-compatibility-checker/other_notes/) or disable the timeout to avoid using WP-Cron.

-6. I found a bug, or have a suggestion, can I contribute back?
+7. I found a bug, or have a suggestion, can I contribute back?

     Yes!
 WP Engine has a public GitHub repo where you can contribute back to this plugin.
 Please open an issue on the [Plugin GitHub](https://github.com/wpengine/phpcompat).
 We actively develop this plugin, and are always happy to receive pull requests.